-If you look at the best streamers out there, you will notice that many of them, just like you, run around the map in search for loot, but when they are attacked, they react really quickly.
+If you look at the best streamers out there, you will notice that many of them, just like anyone else, run around the map in search for loot in more or less the same paths and without being too cautious, but when they are attacked, they react really quickly.
 They are able to pinpoint the source of the attack within a fraction of second, turned around and shoot back, all a part of one reflex.
 It is all about how quick you are on your feet.
 You don’t think, you don’t plan, you practice and make let your reflexes take over.

 One of the most frequent mistakes I see with the players that they play passively.
 They hide inside the house, a bathroom, or a bush, and wait for the enemy to come.
 Personally, I don’t mind campers; if it is a part of legitimate gameplay, let it be.
 However, whenever I played like that, I found out that I would get rigid, complacent and my reaction time slows down significantly.